centrifuge/documentation/docs/use/invest/index.md

 ![](./images/epoch_details.png)

 Under `Current epoch` you can see how much time and investment capacity is left in the current epoch.
 You can lock your investment/redemption at any time during an epoch.
 After the minimum epoch duration has passed, the epoch can be closed and all locked orders will be executed following a best effort approach.
-The table under `Total locked orders` shows you how many TIN/DROP investment and redemption order are locked for the current epoch.
+The table under `Total locked orders` shows how many TIN/DROP investment and redemption orders are locked for the current epoch.

 ## Investment flow summary